allenyin55/academy-live-events-fork/README.md

 Where `--name academy-user` is actually the default value for a prefix used for every session name.
 (Note: this name is different from _project_ name used in the `anyscale init` command above).
 Hence, you can omit this option unless you want to use a different name.
 I'm showing it here and in subsequent commands for completeness.

 The `M` is the minimum session number, defaulting to 1, and `N` is the maximum session number, also defaulting to 1.
 Both numbers are _inclusive_.
 If you only specify one of them, it is interpreted as the _maximum_ number with the minimum defaulting to 1.
-This script runs the following command N-M+1 times:
+This script runs the following `anyscale` command N-M+1 times:

 ```shell
 anyscale start --session-name academy-user-NNN